Local Authority (LA)-Funded Social Care & PA Support

 - Your wishes and preferences

-- The wishes and preferences of any other person you wish to be involved (for example your partner or your informal carer)
+- The wishes and preferences of any other person you wish to be involved – for example, your partner or unpaid carer

 - The complexity and severity of your condition